nicholasadamou/nicholasadamou.com/.github/README.md

 -  Incorporates Radix Primitives for accessible UI components.
 -  Includes Framer Motion for smooth animations.
 -  Dark mode toggle for a better user experience.
+-  Integrates with Gumroad API for displaying products.

 ## Prerequisites